 Wear loose clothing, preferably breathable cotton, and try to reduce sweating.
 Moisture from perspiration can worsen your symptoms, so avoid situations in which you are exposed to sweating a lot.

 If you need more information, we advise you to read our article on effective treatments for psoriasis.

-If you want to read similar articles to How To Treat Inverse Psoriasis, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to How To Treat Inverse Psoriasis, we recommend you browse around our Diseases & secondary effects category.

 - Schedule an appointment with your dermatologist so they can examine the rash.
 People who have inverse psoriasis tend to develop secondary yeast infections because of moisture in the skin folds, according to the National Psoriasis Foundation.
 Your doctor can test you for yeast or fungi and treat it accordingly.

 - Don't occlude (cover with a bandage or plastic wrap) medications used to treat inverse psoriasis.
 Although occlusion is a practice that can help treat other forms of psoriasis, it can be dangerous for patients with inverse psoriasis.
 Drugs that are occluded become too strong for these areas of thin skin.